Skip to main content

 • Carcasses dragged into cover

-• Disturbed nests or ground‑dwelling birds
+• Disturbed nests or ground‑dwelling bird sites

 7. Crop Damage